Native Fitness & Nutrition (FAN)

-The Native Fitness and Nutrition (FAN) program works to reduce health disparities in the local American Indian community by providing free, accessible activities and wellness opportunities.
-A fitness center and gym, located in the Minneapolis American Indian Center, provide a place for individual and group exercise.
+The Native Fitness and Nutrition (FAN) program was started more than a decade ago to help reduce health disparities in the local Native American community that are a result of historical trauma and socioeconomic factors.
+The Native FAN program provides free, accessible activities and wellness opportunities to help our relatives build healthier habits and improve their physical wellbeing.
+A fitness center and gym, located in the Minneapolis American Indian Center, provide a place for individual and group exercise at no cost to participants.

 ELIGIBILITY